C191068/Ali_Khtami_Solidity12/README.md

 We want only person who is collecting the fund able to withdraw the fund <br>
 Withdraw function can only be called by the owner of the contract<br>
+For that we have to make such settings so that whoever deploy this contract will be the owner of this contarct<br>